wiiitek/logging-in-osgi/README.md

 2. Additional configuration for JAVA logging over SLF4J (see *jul-configuration* module)

 Please notice that for production purposes the [LevelChangePropagator][jul-to-slf4j] should be installed!
-This can be done by adding following line in [logback.xml][logback.xml-for-jul]:
+This can be done by adding following line in [logback.xml][logback.xml-example]:

 ```xml
 <contextListener class="ch.qos.logback.classic.jul.LevelChangePropagator"/>